-The Risk Log lists twenty-two (22) open risks in the following statuses as of November 30, 2020.
+The Risk Log lists thirty-five (35) open risks in the following statuses as of December 31, 2020:

-- Mitigating: Fourteen (14) are being actively mitigated by project management techniques, including the activities that address the risk directly or that enhance already planned activities to avoid or otherwise prevent the risk from affecting project outcomes. - Monitoring: Eight (8) are being monitored to identify when their probability of affecting the Project increases to the point that mitigation is required. - Under Evaluation: There are no risks currently in Under Evaluation status (risks being evaluated and awaiting plan development).
+- Mitigating: Twenty-nine (29) are being actively mitigated by project management techniques, including the activities that address the risk directly or that enhance already planned activities to avoid or otherwise prevent the risk from affecting project outcomes. - Monitoring: Six (6) are being monitored to identify when their probability of affecting the Project increases to the point that mitigation is required. - Under Evaluation: There are no risks currently in Under Evaluation status (risks being evaluated and awaiting plan development).

-During November, there were no new risks added to the log.
-There were four (4) risks removed from the Risk Log:
+During December, there were seventeen (17) new risks added to the log: